 Why are there such large local differences in radon content?

-The levels of radon in the ground depend on factors such as the extent to which the elements uranium and radium are present in our rock types and therefore also our soil types.
+The levels of radon in the soil depend on factors such as the extent to which the elements uranium and radium are present in our rock types and therefore also our soil types.
 Radon gas is formed from these elements and is transported through the soil layer with the aid of air and ground water.
 This means, for example, that there is a greater risk of radon in buildings constructed on sand and gravel.
 These highly porous soil types contain large amounts of air that can easily transport radon up into buildings.

 Important – Where does radon leak into houses?

-Radon from the ground leaks into houses and apartment blocks in many different ways.
+Radon from the soil leaks into houses and apartment blocks in many different ways.
 Unsealed penetrations in the form of incoming electricity and water supplies enable radon to leak into the building.
 A concrete pad with cracks can also allow radon to leak in.

 These causes mean that there can be considerable local variations in the radon content in residential areas.
 It is therefore always important to measure the radon content in indoor air, regardless of where you live and how you live – in a house or in an apartment building.